 After the installation, you will get the free plain theme that comes by default.
 But you know there are thousands of various free and paid themes for WooCommerce out there.
-Still, you need to look at them with a skeptical eye.
+Still, it would be best if you looked at them with a skeptical eye.
 If it is compatible with WooCommerce, then it is one of your choice.
-The prices go from free or $50 to $100 per the theme.

 The plus is obvious: the theme is great.
 The drawbacks lie in its standard appearance and limited functionality.
 It's better to regard investing in the paid theme.
 The attractive and easy-to-find-a-product store is better than a potentially repellent one.

-At this stage, we are going to add $50 to the WooCommerce pricing ($102.)
+At this stage, we will add $50 to the WooCommerce pricing ($102.)
 So now there are $152 of initial spendings.
 Yet you also need to add some eCommerce features and improve marketing performance.

-Truth to be told, you can add dozens on third-party plugins to your WooCommerce store.
-They can be free or paid, but the load time might suffer if your hosting isn’t scaling to your requirements.
-Let’s talk about the basic requirements.
-That are the pay gateways, shipping, taxes, analytics, SEO and contact forms.
+Truth to be told, you can add dozens of third-party plugins to your WooCommerce store.
+They can be free or paid, but the load time might suffer if your hosting isn't scaling to your requirements.
+Let's talk about the basic requirements.
+What are the pay gateways, shipping, taxes, analytics, SEO, and contact forms?

 Speaking of payments, PayPal checkout became rather a must for the online store.
 Besides, the Stripe gateway is a great option to accept credit cards payments online.
 And a big plus is that the plugins are free.